tensorflow/tensorboard/tensorboard/data/server/DEVELOPMENT.md

 ```

 The `localhost:6806` argument should point to your running server.
 The
-`ListRuns` identifier should name the RPC method that you want to invoke.
+`ListScalars` identifier should name the RPC method that you want to invoke.
 And
 the quoted string is the text format encoding of the request message.

 You should know: